estevaovilela/unicef_consultancy_assessment/README.md

 | **output/report.html** | Final report |
 | **renv** |  |

-## How to run this project
+## How to run

-Clone this reposity
+Clone this repository to your local computer.
+Use RStudio.

+1. Open RStudio in the project folder.
+2. Run `run_project.R`
+3. Final report will be saved to `output/final_report.html`